The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: Introduction

 \subsection{The universe}

-According to the \textit{cosmological principle}, our expanding universe, although it is so complex, can be considered at very large scale homogeneous and isotropic.
+According to the {\em cosmological principle}, our expanding universe, although it is so complex, can be considered at very large scale homogeneous and isotropic.
 This is why we can model the universe, at very large scale, by the solution proposed by A. Friedmann \cite{FRI22de,FRI99en,FRI24}.
 This exact solution to Einstein's equation, describing a homogeneous, isotropic universe, is in general called the {\flrw} (\FLRW) metric, due to the rediscovery and contributions made by Georges Lema\^itre \cite{LEM27}, H. P. Robertson \cite{ROB35I,ROB35II,ROB35III} and A. G. Walker \cite{WAL37}.

 The {\FLRW} model shows that the universe should be, at a given moment of time, either in expansion, or in contraction.
 From Hubble's observations, we know that the universe is currently expanding.
-The {\FLRW} model shows that, long time ago, there was a very high concentration of matter, which exploded in what we call the \textit{Big Bang}.
+The {\FLRW} model shows that, long time ago, there was a very high concentration of matter, which exploded in what we call the {\em Big Bang}.
 Was the density of matter at the beginning of the universe so high that the Einstein's equation was singular at that moment?
 This question received an affirmative answer, under general hypotheses and considering General Relativity to be true, in Hawking's singularity theorem \cite{Haw66i,Haw66ii,Haw67iii} (which is an application of the reasoning of Penrose for the black hole singularities \cite{Pen65}, backwards in time to the past singularity of the Big Bang).

-Of course, given that the extreme conditions which were present at the Big Bang are very far from what our observations encountered so far, and our theories managed to extrapolate, we cannot know precisely what happened then.
-If because some known or unknown quantum effect the energy condition from the hypothesis of the singularity theorem was not obeyed, the singularity might have been avoided, although it was a very high density.
-One such possibility is explored in the \textit{loop quantum cosmology} \cite{Boj01,ABL03,Boj05}, which leads to a Big Bounce discrete model of the universe.
+Given that the extreme conditions which were present at the Big Bang are very far from what our experience told us, and from what our theories managed to extrapolate up to this moment, we cannot know precisely what happened then.
+If because of some known or unknown quantum effect the energy condition from the hypothesis of the singularity theorem was not obeyed, the singularity might have been avoided, although the density was very high.
+One such possibility is explored in the {\em loop quantum cosmology} \cite{bojowald2003absenceLQC,Boj05,Ash08,ashtekar2011LQC,visinescu2009bianchi,visinescu2012bianchi}, which leads to a Big Bounce discrete model of the universe.

+Not only quantum effects, but also classical ones, for example repulsive forces, can avoid the conditions of the singularity theorems, and prevent the occurrence of singularities.
+An important example comes from non-linear electrodynamics, which allows the construction of a stress-energy tensor which removes the singularities, as it is shown in \cite{corda2010removingBHsingularities} for black holes, and in \cite{corda2011inflation} for cosmological singularities.